mmclhugo1/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi_lm.md

 ## Migration

-Follow the steps below to demonstrate migration of HCFS data to and from the S3 bucket and the ADLS Gen2 container.
+Follow the steps below to demonstrate migration of HCFS data between the S3 bucket and the ADLS Gen2 container.

 ### Get sample data